Two new COVID-19 cases reported in Tazewell County

-TAZEWELL, Va. — Despite the warmer weather outside, new coronavirus cases continue to be reported in Tazewell County.
+TAZEWELL, Va. — Although more than two months have passed since the onset of the pandemic, new coronavirus cases continue to be reported in the region.

-Two new COVID-19 cases were confirmed by the Virginia Department of Health over the weekend.
-These two are in addition to another new case that was confirmed last week.
+The two newest cases for the area were confirmed over the weekend in Tazewell County by the Virginia Department of Health.

-The health department didn’t indicate whether the two new cases were the result of travel or community spread of the virus.
+The new cases also were confirmed Monday by Tazewell County Administrator Eric Young.

 While this brings Tazewell County’s total number of confirmed COVID-19 cases to nine, it should be noted that the six original cases in Tazewell County involve individuals who have already recovered from the virus and are now out of quarantine.